-Making such a soundproof box for your air compressor is an easy way to reduce the sound drastically.
-If your air tools doesn’t produce earth-shattering noise, to begin with, this box might make the entire sound fall to a minimum.
+Modifying such a soundproof box for your air compressor is an easy way to reduce the noise drastically.
+If your air tool doesn’t produce earth-shattering noise, to begin with, this box might make the entire sound fall to a minimum.

 Use Rubber Grommet

 Maintain the Air Filter

 Air filters clean the air when the compressor sucks in.
-So if they don’t work properly and gets dusty, the entire compression process will get noisy.
-In that case, before the air filters get clogged, it’s good to clean them up.
+So if they don’t work properly and gets dusty, the compression process will get noisy.
+In that case, before the filters get clogged, it’s good to clean them up.

 Therefore, it’s recommended to clean up them at least once every 12 months though this does depend on where you live and its uses.
 The dusty environment calls for more cleaning.

 Use Lubricant for the Parts

 Oil-less air compressors tend to make more noise than others.
-If you are wondering how to quiet an oil-less air compressor, lubrication is your answer.
-The friction between the different parts is the main reason behind all the annoying noise.
+If you are wondering how to quiet an oilless air compressor, lubrication is your answer.
+The friction between the different types of parts is the reason behind all the annoying noises.
 That’s why it is essential to oil and lubricate the components to prevent friction and rust.

 Accordingly, lubricating the moving parts with grease can reduce corrosion and make your air compressors more durable.
 But it is to be noted that too much grease can make the bearings of the machine difficult to move.

 Buy a Top-Quality Air Compressor

 This is an obvious solution.
 If you get an air compressor of better quality after checking the decibel (dB) count, there’s a lesser chance of having a headache due to crazy noises.
-A cheap air compressor will only cost more in the long run with all the parts needing touch-ups and replacements again and again.
+A cheap budget new air compressor will only cost more in the long run with all the parts needing touch-ups and replacements again and again.

 Get Professional Help

-Only a professional or experienced person can tell what the clicking sound, humming motors, and squeals at the startup of the machine really means.
+Only a professional or experienced person can tell what the clicking sound, humming motors, and squeals at the startup of the machine really matter.

-Once a year, it is good to have your engine serviced.
-Regular checkups can ensure an efficient performance of the device.
+Once a year, it is good to have your air compressor serviced.
+Regular checkups can ensure top-notch performance.